 Mosquito coils combine dried pyrethrum powder with citronella and other binding agents.
 When the coil is lit, it produces smoke that spreads and discourages mosquitoes from hanging around.

-Mosquito coils are an inexpensive and portable DIY mosquito control method but are more suited for outdoor use as they emit smoke.
+In Singapore, mosquito control coils are an inexpensive and portable DIY mosquito control method but are more suited for outdoor use as they emit smoke.
 Smokeless coils are available for indoor use, but coils, in general, may produce a smell that is unpleasant to be around.
 They also only cover a small area and the effectiveness of the smoke repellent is subject to environmental conditions like the wind.

 Mosquito Repellents and Essential Oils